 Marty was born in Boston, MA and studied Biological and Behavioral Design at Cornell University.
 He then spent two years working as a research assistant at Memorial Sloan Kettering Cancer Center, and completed a Master of Bioethics at the University of Pennsylvania.
 He finally decided to attend medical school at Thomas Jefferson University, and developed an interest in plastic surgery early on in his medical education.
 He looks forward to expanding his interests and knowledge in breast reconstruction, gender affirmation surgery, and cosmetic surgery.
 Outside of the hospital, Marty loves spending time with his family and two dogs, as well as numerous home improvement projects.

 We participate in the Electronic Residency Application Service as well as the Plastic Surgery Common Application, so please contact your medical school or the Educational Commission for Foreign Medical Graduates for instructions about the application process.
-In addition to letters of recommendation and medical school transcripts, we require United States Medical Licensing Examination scores.
-The deadline for applications this year is October 21, 2020.

 The Residency Review Committee has approved our integrated Plastic Surgery residency program for three residents per year.
 We directly match all positions through the National Resident Matching Program.